 Energetic · Ambitious · Sociable

-Those of you who identify as enterprising would be successful as the VP of Customer Success or Chief Customer Officer.
+Those who identify as enterprising would be successful as the VP of Customer Success or Chief Customer Officer.

 Enterprising personalities enjoy proactively starting their own projects.
-They are comfortable stepping up into a leadership role and making decisions for others.
-They are confident in themselves and willing to take risks to make necessary improvements.
+They're comfortable stepping into a leadership role and making decisions for others.
+They're confident and willing to take risks to make necessary improvements.
 They have strong persuasion skills and can easily sell ideas and products.
 In their free time, they enjoy keeping up with politics and business and value success in these fields.

-Using Holland's six personality types is a fascinating way to analyze your personality traits in a career-focused lens.
+Using Holland's six personality types is a fascinating way to analyze your personality traits through a career-focused lens.
 It's important to note that no one is one specific personality type.
 We are all combinations of several different types, with one that typically stands out as the highest percentage.
-While you may be most successful in a career path that falls into your top personality type, you can find success in a career that aligns with your second or third type, too.
-What's important is finding a career that you love that helps you show off your strongest qualities and improve your weaker ones.
+While you may be most successful in a career path that falls into your top personality type, you can also find success in a career that aligns with your second or third type.
+What's important is finding a career you love that helps you show off your strongest qualities and improve your weaker ones.